MostAwesomeDude/construct/docs/compilation.rst

 Exceptions do not include `path` information

-Adapters and validators, and mappings are in general not compilable
+Adapters and validators are in general not compilable

 TransformBytes Restreamed are in general not compilable (except Bitwise Bytewise BytesSwapped BitsSwapped)